Wall Street Pummels GLOBALFOUNDRIES Inc. (GFS) After Recent Earnings Report

 GFS’s Market Performance

-GFS stocks went up by 2.09% for the week, with a monthly jump of 12.05% and a quarterly performance of 2.38%.
-The volatility ratio for the week stands at 5.16% while the volatility levels for the past 30 days are set at 5.81% for GLOBALFOUNDRIES Inc. The simple moving average for the period of the last 20 days is 3.00% for GFS stocks with a simple moving average of 8.15% for the last 200 days.
+GFS stocks went down by -0.24% for the week, with a monthly jump of 10.94% and a quarterly performance of 2.92%.
+The volatility ratio for the week stands at 5.25% while the volatility levels for the past 30 days are set at 6.02% for GLOBALFOUNDRIES Inc. The simple moving average for the period of the last 20 days is -2.59% for GFS stocks with a simple moving average of 4.21% for the last 200 days.

 Analysts’ Opinion of GFS